Keyword Research: How to perform in depth keyword research in 2025

 2. Brainstorm seed keywords

 - Initial ideas: Start with a list of broad keywords related to your niche or business.
-Consider what people might type into search engines to find your products or services.
-For example, if you sell coffee equipment, your seed keywords might be "coffee," "espresso," "french press," or "coffee grinder."
+Consider what people might type into search engines to find your products, services or pain points they are experiencing.
+For example, if you sell supplements, your seed keywords might be:

 - Competitor research: Analysing your competitors' keywords is a valuable technique for identifying potential opportunities and understanding the competitive landscape.
-Tools like Semrush's Keyword Gap tool and Ahrefs' Site Explorer allow you to compare your keyword profile with that of your competitors, revealing keywords they are targeting that you might be missing.
-This information can help you prioritise keywords that are already driving traffic to your competitors and identify gaps in your content strategy.
+Tools like SEMRush's Keyword Gap tool and Ahrefs' Site Explorer allow you to compare your keyword profile with that of your competitors, revealing keywords they are targeting that you might be missing.
+Moreover, this information can help you prioritise keywords that are already driving traffic to your competitors and identify gaps in your content strategy.

-- Pages ranking on google for your key terms: Analyse what other keywords pages that are ranking on search for your most important keywords are also coming up for.
+- Analyse pages ranking on Google for your key terms: Analyse what other keywords pages that are ranking on search for your most important keywords are also coming up for.
 This will help you uncover semantic keywords

 3. Expand your keyword list